kyrcha/kyrcha.info/README.md

 - Use your own CNAME file with your own domain
 - Use your own redirects
 - Use your own pages, images, files etc.

+## Specs

+Some specs to remember especially with respect to images.

+- Thumbnail size for contentful: 240x135 (16:9)